HowProgrammingWorks/Book/.github/ISSUE_TEMPLATE/question.md

 ---

-Issues on GitHub are intended to be related to problems and feature requests so we recommend not using this medium to ask them here grin.
+Issues on GitHub are intended to be related to problems and feature requests so we recommend not using this medium to ask them here.
 Thanks for understanding!

 If you have a question, please check out our support groups and channels for